 APPENDIX D – Department Chairs & Coordinators

-The FSWFF and the Administration agree that the role of the Department Chair is a full-time commitment to the department.
-Compensated duties (either reassigned time or stipend) for a Department Chair may be granted by agreement of the FSWFF and the College.

 Section 1 Department Chairs

 Chairs work from the beginning of the faculty duty days during the academic year.
 The Provost will provide training for first-time Chairs as well as continuing administrative professional development training for continuing Chairs.
 Only full-time faculty on continuing contract are eligible for the position of Chair.
-In those rare cases of few eligible continuing contract faculty in a department, the Provost may authorize eligibility for non- continuing contract faculty.
+In those rare cases of few eligible continuing contract faculty in a department, the Vice President of Academic Affairs may authorize eligibility for non- continuing contract faculty.
 A part-time instructor may be appointed only if there is not a qualified full-time faculty members available or willing to accept the assignment.
 Chairs report to the appropriate Academic Dean/Supervising Administrator .

 Section 2 Election of Department Chairs

-Approximately one-third of the Chairs will be elected each year for three year terms.
-All full-time faculty will be eligible to vote for a Chair in their department of assignment.
-The Provost will maintain a list of the primary department of assignment for all full-time faculty.
-In the final year of the three year term between March 1st and March 22nd prospective candidates must submit a memo of nomination to the Provost citing qualifications for the position of Chair.
-The Provost will select the eligible candidates for election and will provide the most senior member of the department not nominated for consideration by March 31st a sample ballot containing the names of all acceptable candidates for the position of department Chair.
+Eligibility - To be a nominee the faculty member must be a full-time faculty member from the department that they will serve as department chair.
 In programs where accreditation standards have specific requirements for faculty leadership, nominees must meet those requirements.
+The Academic Dean/Supervising Administrator will maintain a list of the primary department of assignment for all full-time faculty within their school.

+Nominations - Faculty members may nominate faculty as well as nominating themselves to serve as Department Chairs.
+Nominations should be forwarded to the Academic Dean//Supervising Administrator in writing by December 1st for review and approval of the candidates.
+In cases where faculty who have been nominated but not included on the ballot, a letter of explanation (email is sufficient) will be provided by the Academic Dean/Supervising Administrator to that faculty member. .
+In the case of only one nomination, no vote will be held, and the nominee will be elected by acclamation.

+The Academic Dean/Supervising Administrator will move forward an approved list of eligible candidates for election by January 15th to the most senior member of the department not nominated for consideration who will then conduct the election by secret ballot for at least five (5) business days before the beginning of fall scheduling.

+Voting - All full-time faculty will be eligible to vote for a Chair in their department of assignment.

+Results - Results of the election will be sent to the Academic Dean/Supervising Administrator by April 1st who forwards them to the Vice President of Academic Affairs no later than April 7ther for final approval of the results.

-In cases where faculty who have been nominated but not included on the ballot, a letter of explanation will be provided by the Provost to that faculty member.
-The most senior member of the department not nominated for consideration will conduct an election by secret ballot for at least 5 business days between April 1 and April 15th.
-Results of the election will be sent to the Provost.
-All appointments shall be effective August 1st and will continue for three years culminating on July 31st of the third year.
-A faculty member may only be elected for two consecutive terms.
-The Provost may approve a faculty member serving for more than two consecutive terms.
+Terms of Appointment - All appointments shall be effective August 1st and will continue for three (3) years culminating on July 31st of the third year.
+A faculty member may only be elected for two (2) consecutive terms.
+The Vice President of Academic Affairs may approve a faculty member to serve for more than two (2) consecutive terms.

+.

 Section 3 Temporary/Extended Vacancy of Department Chair

-Any vacancy in the position of Chair shall temporarily be filled by appointment of the Provost until the next election cycle.
-In the event of a temporary vacancy of more than two weeks but less than twelve weeks in the position of Chair, the Provost may appoint a temporary Chair to serve until the Chair is able to resume his/her duties.
+In the event of a temporary vacancy of up to twelve weeks (12) in the position of Chair, the Academic Dean/Supervising Administrator or the Vice President of Academic Affairs may appoint a temporary Chair to serve until the Chair is able to resume his/her duties.

-If it becomes apparent that any vacancy will be in excess of twelve (12) weeks, a special election will be held as soon as reasonably possible in the manner described in Section 8.11.1 to elect a temporary Chair to serve until the Chair is able to resume his/her duties or the end of the Chair’s term.
+If it becomes apparent that the vacancy will exceed twelve (12) weeks or is due to a resignation of the department chair, an election will be held as soon as reasonably possible using the steps snoted in Section 2 above.

 Section 4 Evaluation of Department Chair